lacrone/Missouri-Hub-Code-of-Conduct/citizen_code_of_conduct.md

 ## 4. Consequences of Unacceptable Behavior

-Unacceptable behavior from any community member, including sponsors and those with decision-making authority, will not be tolerated.
+Unacceptable behavior from any participant, including sponsors and those with decision-making authority, will not be tolerated.
 Anyone asked to stop unacceptable behavior is expected to comply immediately.

 If a community participant engages in unacceptable behavior, the Steering Committee may take one or more of the following actions as they deem appropriate:

-  * Private, written __warning__ indicating the consequences of continued violation
+  * A private, written __warning__ indicating the consequences of continued violation
-  * __Temporary ban__ from Missouri Hub sponsored meetings and activities
+  * A __temporary ban__ from Missouri Hub sponsored meetings and activities
-  * __Permanent expulsion__ from Missouri Hub sponsored meetings and activities
+  * A __permanent expulsion__ from Missouri Hub sponsored meetings and activities

 ## 5. Reporting Guidelines